AI, Data & Execution Leadership

 The constraint: Leadership teams waste 20+ hours weekly on manual competitive research that arrives too late to matter.
 The decision: Serverless RAG pipeline with no idle infrastructure cost, elastic scale, and frontier model reasoning on public web data.
 The result: Real-time intelligence alerts that replace the analyst's Monday morning summary.

-Enterprise leadership teams spend 20+ hours per week manually tracking competitor moves, regulatory shifts, and market signals, then packaging them into slide decks that arrive too late to influence decisions.
-Organizational theater is expensive, slow, and systematically wrong about what matters.
+Leadership teams I've worked with spend 20+ hours a week manually tracking competitor moves, regulatory shifts, and market signals, then packaging them into slide decks that arrive too late to change a decision.
+That's organizational theater.
+It's expensive, slow, and systematically wrong about what actually matters.

 Technical Highlights